Toxic Chinese Drywall is STILL a serious problem. Mitigation

 I believe many children who would now be 10 to 15 years old and those younger are suffering the health consequences of living in a toxic Chinese drywall environment.
 Likely, their doctors look for allergies and other breathing problems not even aware of the toxic Chinese drywall health consequences.
 I know one child in particular who was exposed to toxic Chinese drywall.
 The home was mitigated, but the child has a huge voice box and sounds like a frog croaking when he speaks.
 The parents believe the cause was exposure to toxic Chinese drywall.

 No REALTOR® likes the idea of selling anyone toxic Chinese drywall.
 Hopefully, when they do, they make the appropriate disclosures to their customers.
-Buyers beware, I have actually had agents try to tell me that there was no Chinese drywall in Southwest Florida!
+In the State of Florida, Buyer Beware, is the Golden Rule.
+I have actually had agents try to tell me there was no Chinese drywall in Southwest Florida!

 I have experience in knowing what signs to look for in homes which indicate the presence of toxic Chinese drywall.
-I make every effort to help the buyer determine whether or not toxic Chinese drywall is a possibility when we view the property.
-There are times I will not go past the front door, because I am sure I can recognize the distinct smell of the toxic Chinese drywall, even ten years later.
-I desire to limit my exposure.
-Buyers, however are curious or persistent and they want to go in and see for themselves.
-Most often the properties are vacant and many appear never to have been lived in.
-They may have fresh paint, new A/C systems and new appliances.
+I make every effort to help the buyer determine whether or not toxic Chinese drywall is a possibility before and or during the property viewing.
+There are times I will not go past the front door, because I am sure I can recognize the distinct smell of the toxic Chinese drywall, even 15 years later.

 Visit these links to learn more about this very serious issue.
 Government agencies may change these links, type in Chinese Drywall if the page only give you a search link.